-If you don’t want a Big Moss or Tour Links putting green, or if you like the idea of having a large, square surface area to practice on indoors, check out this model from Fiberbuilt.
+If you like the idea of having a large, square, high-quality surface area to practice on indoors, check out this model from Fiberbuilt.

 This premium putting green has 100 square feet (10′ x 10′) of space.
 The surface is designed to be realistic, with a true roll and a soft feel underfoot.
 The underfoot provides an accurate feel that emulates real green conditions, so you can get the most out of your practice.